A55180 Total credit hours: 66

 - Identify terms, positions, roles, equipment, and techniques to work effectively and efficiently in teams.

 In addition to DCCC requirements and course objectives, there are technical standards that encompass communication, motor skills, sensory and cognitive ability, and professional conduct that are essential for the competent study and practice of criminal justice.
 These technical standards are available from the academic advisor or program faculty.
-Criminal Justice Technical Standards
+Criminal Justice Technical Standards (PDF)

 NOTE: Special legal requirements exist which may limit the ability of an individual to obtain pre-employment experience, employment, or licensure in this field.
 Prospective students should obtain additional information from a College counselor or program faculty member prior to seeking admission.

-Credit by Credential - Students who hold the Probationary Criminal Justice Law Enforcement Officer certification or general certification and who have successfully completed Basic Law Enforcement Training will receive 19 semester hours of credit toward the Associate in Applied Science degree in Criminal Justice.
+Advanced Standing - Students who hold the Probationary Criminal Justice Law Enforcement Officer certification or general certification and who have successfully completed Basic Law Enforcement Training will receive 19 semester hours of credit toward the Associate in Applied Science degree in Criminal Justice.
 Students will receive credit for the following courses:

 - CJC 121 Law Enforcement Operations (CAA) Credit Hours: 3.00